clics/clics2/README.md

 $ clics load ids wold
 ```

-This command loads all data in clics.
-It requires that the [pylexibank app](https://github.com/glottobank/lexibank-data) is installed, and that the resources IDS and WOLD have been downloaded.
-Use or omit `-v` depending on whether you prefer verbose or silent output.
+This command loads data in clics which you is located in the `cldf`-folder in your clics installation.
+It converts data into an intermediate format which is then placed in the folder `datasets`.
+As this folder is already populated, you won't need this command to get started, unless you plan to use your own data.

 ### Get the Languages